top of page

 • Practice cleanliness and proper storage to maintain potency and safety.

-• Label all preparations with date, plant, and solvent used.
+• Label all preparations with the date, plant, and solvent used.

 4. Keep an Herbal Journal